adematti/comet-emu/docs/source/Tutorial/examples.rst

 .. note::

-  When computing the multipoles using the :math:`\sigma_{12}` parameter space and using the massive neutrinos emulators, the parameter dictionary must also contain a value of `As`, since this determines, jointly with `s12`, the amplitude of the neutrino suppression.
+  When computing the multipoles within the :math:`\sigma_{12}` parameter space using the massive neutrinos emulators, the parameter dictionary must also contain a value of `As`, since this determines, jointly with `s12`, the amplitude of the neutrino suppression.